 The day began with the Duchess of Sussex joining Vice President Francia Márquez in Cali for a panel discussion titled “Afro-Descendant Women and Power: Voice of Equity.”
 The event highlighted the achievements and challenges of Afro-Colombian women leaders and entrepreneurs, featuring personal stories of both triumph and struggle.
 The panel also included performances by Afro-Colombian musicians Nidia Gongora and Cynthia Montano, which brought the audience, including the Duchess and Vice President, to their feet.

-During the final panel, the Duchess, Vice President Márquez, and Benaifer Nowrojee, President of the Open Society Foundation, discussed their experiences as women of color in leadership roles.
+During the final panel, the Duchess, Vice President Márquez, and Binaifer Nowrojee, President of the Open Society Foundation, discussed their experiences as women of color in leadership roles.
 Speaking in Spanish, the Duchess praised Colombia’s rich culture, emphasizing the importance of community and the need for women and girls to be heard.
 The event concluded with a fashion show showcasing local Colombian designers.

 “I hope you understand how much your actions impact the people and children in your communities.
 The path you’ve chosen will inspire and drive change for hundreds, even thousands, of young people.”